kokiebisu/kokiebisu/README.md

 ## Hi there, I'm Ken 👋

 ### I am currently looking for a Frontend Developer position!
-- 🐼　Currently learning DevOps & CI/CD integrations through this project: [slack][slack]
+- 🐼　Currently learning GraphQl architecture through this project: [slack][slack]
-- 🐱　Currently learning Design Systems through this project: [gobnb][gobnb]
+- 🐱　Currently learning RestAPI architecture through this project: [gobnb][gobnb]
 - 🐶　Learning many other things...

 ### Connect with me at: